 Welcome to one of London’s finest covered markets and the only one which is set inside a World Heritage Site.
 Greenwich Market’s seven-day bonanza brings you 120 stalls showing anything and everything including a delphic Palm Reader and a super-hip Hairdresser.

 From antiques and collectibles to independent boutiques and well-known fashion brands, at Greenwich Market, you will find the perfect balance of vintage pieces and modern designs.
-With an excellent choice of continental street food vendors along with gastro pubs, cafes and wine bars there is plenty of delicacies to suit all tastes.
+With an excellent choice of continental street food vendors along with gastropubs, cafes, and wine bars there is plenty of delicacies to suit all tastes.
 Get carried away by the mouthwatering scents of global cuisine whilst enjoying the classical music performed in house by local students.

 Antiques and collectibles are the order of business at Greenwich Market on Mondays, Tuesdays, Thursdays, and Fridays.
-Fridays are jam packed as the craft and design team join the fun, also displaying their pieces on a Wednesday, Saturday and Sunday.
+Fridays are jam-packed as the craft and design team joins the fun, also displaying their pieces on a Wednesday, Saturday, and Sunday.
 At the weekend you will also find the artists quarter, where you can meet and chat with the local maestros whose works are being exhibited throughout the many galleries.

 The covered arcade at Greenwich Market means whatever the weather, there is sure to be a buzzing atmosphere for all to enjoy.
 There is a rich heritage of craft and design in the area, and the market is no different.
 A lot of the pieces are handmade locally and provide the perfect travel souvenir, a nice change from the ordinary kitschy tourist souvenirs offered at other markets.
 It's relatively easy to find the perfect gift for a loved one and with the eclectic mix of new designers, it is not just the vintage fans that will go home happy.